dhrubo55/personal-blog/content/posts/day-50-marker-interface-and-it-s-uses.md

 `java. lang.Cloneable`
 `java.io.Serializable`

 these both interfaces are Marker Interfaces because it has no members.
 Marker interfaces are used to mark a class for a purpose.
 Purpose does not require any additional functionality.

+`Use of Clonable & Serialization Marker interfaces are shown below.`

 ##### For Example